 A Foreigner's Guide to Polish Weddings

 A full Catholic ceremony can be long.
-While you’re listening, take a second to see if the bride and groom have observed a number of old superstitions.
+While you’re listening, take a second to see if the bride and groom have observed a number of older superstitions.

 Next check out the bride’s shoes.
-Tradition has it that they mustn’t be open-toed – future wealth and fortune would fly right through the open toes.
-The wrong shoe is not the only accessory choice that can doom the marriage; custom dictates that brides never wear real pearls, as they will bring a lifetime of misery.
+Tradition has it that they mustn’t be open-toed – future wealth and fortune would fly right through any open toes.
+The wrong shoe is not the only accessory choice that can doom the marriage – custom dictates that brides never wear real pearls, as they will bring a lifetime of misery.

 If you see the bride subtly move a patch of her wedding dress to cover the top of her groom’s shoe, she might be following the old belief that this will give her a position of dominance in the relationship.
 Those worried about the future of the couple also should keep an eye on any candles lit on the altar.
 Tradition says if one goes out during the ceremony, either the bride or the groom will die young.

 Also, odds are if you’re at a Polish wedding, the name of the month it's taking place in probably contains the letter ‘r’ (in Polish, that includes March, June, August, September, October and December).
-It’s thought that these months will bring good luck to a marriage and are thus the most popular times to plan a wedding.
+It’s thought that these months bring good luck to a marriage and are thus the most popular times to plan a wedding.

 Around this time, you may notice that guests have begun to hand over envelopes of money to the bride and groom.
-While some couples have begun to register for gifts, giving cash is still more common.
+While some couples have begun to make gift registers, giving cash is still more common.
 Even if handing over an envelope with a stack of bills feels a bit strange, take comfort knowing it certainly will be appreciated.

 With these traditional ceremonies out of the way, guests can look forward to the beginning of a very long, very filling evening.
-Current wedding guides advise that “for a standard wedding lasting about 12 hours, there are typically served between four and five hot entrees, along with appetizers, pastries, cake, and fruit.”
-So if you finish your first meal and think it wasn’t too filling, just wait… there’s more to come.
+Current wedding guides advise that ‘for a standard wedding lasting about 12 hours, there are typically served between four and five hot entrées, along with appetisers, pastries, cake and fruit’.
+So if you finish your first meal and think it wasn’t too filling, just wait… there’s a lot more to come.
 The same wedding guide suggests a hot meal be served approximately every three hours.

-Menus will vary based on the tastes of specific couples, but guests can expect a spread of cold starters to include cheeses, meats, vegetables, pates and herring.
-There probably will be a soup… or two.
-Hot entrees might include grilled meats, roast chicken, smoked or baked fish, pork loin, tripe, hearty stews, potatoes and breads.
-Guests will also be treated to pastries, fruit and cake.
-The Polish presentation of wedding cake is quite similar to that in other parts of the world, with the bride and groom cutting the first pieces and feeding one another.
+Menus will vary based on the tastes of specific couples, but guests can expect a spread of cold starters to include cheeses, meats, vegetables, paté and herring.
+There will probably be a soup… or two.
+Hot entrées might include grilled meats, roast chicken, smoked or baked fish, pork loin, tripe, hearty stews, potatoes and breads.
+Guests will also be treated to pastries, fruit and cakes.
+The Polish presentation of the wedding cake is quite similar to that in other parts of the world, with the bride and groom cutting the first pieces and feeding one another.

 With the unbraiding of her hair also came the removal of the bride’s wedding veil.
 The veil was exchanged for a special wedding cap, customarily a gift from the bride’s godmother.
 It is said that brides traditionally refused the cap three times, as it represented the loss of independence and youth.
 Once accepted, the cap became a special symbol of the marriage and was only worn on very special religious occasions.

-These days, not surprisingly, brides don’t often mark this occasion with a change in their hairstyle.
-The oczepiny has instead become a time for fun and games.
+These days, unsurprisingly, brides don’t often mark this occasion with a change in their hairstyle.
+Oczepiny has instead become a time for fun and games.
 The bride removes her veil and tosses it into a gathered crowd of single women.
 The groom also gets in on the fun – removing and throwing his tie to the assembled male guests.
-It is said that those who catch the tossed garments will be the next to marry (though not necessarily each other).
+It's said that those who catch the tossed garments will be the next to marry (though not necessarily to each other).

 After the removal of the veil and tie, the bride and groom might choose to play a number of games.
 The character of these games can vary – some couples play a little trivia game about one another.
 Other options involve guests in silly competitions or bawdy scavenger hunts.
 This traditional ritual has become a playful moment in contemporary Polish weddings.

 If you would like to watch any of the excellent films which illustrate this article, we recommend checking out our multimedia guide A Foreigner's Guide to Polish Cinema.